versia-pub/docs/docs/extensions/microblogging.md

 > [!WARNING]
 >
 > Before Lysand 3.0, microblogging was directly integrated into the core spec.
-As of Lysand 3.0, microblogging has been moved to an extension, as part of a larger effort to modularization.
+As of Lysand 3.0, microblogging has been moved to an extension, as part of a larger modularization effort.
 This document describes the new microblogging extension.

 The Microblogging extension allows users to perform certain tasks related to microblogging, such as "boosting" (reposting) posts.